 • Guide gratuities — optional

-• In order to get the most of this adventure, you need to be in excellent physical shape.
-You will be on your feet for 5 to 8 hours for 8 days.
+• Regarding both the AIARE Level 2 option and the ski touring option at the Mistaya Lodge, you need to be in excellent physical shape.
+You will be on your feet for 5 to 8 hours for 8 days, gaining anywhere between 2,000 to 6,000 ft (610-1,830 m).
+The exact numbers depend on weather, psych levels, and snow conditions.
 You will need to manage controlled descents in variable conditions.
 All participants should feel comfortable on challenging blue or black-level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.

 An AIARE 1 Course (strongly recommended) or equivalent Level 1 training is required, as well as an AIARE Avalanche Rescue Course.
 Although it is not required, it is suggested that you have had at least a year of backcountry travel experience after the Level 1 course before taking the AIARE 2 course.
 Participants must have the ability to travel in avalanche terrain.

-• The AIARE Level 2 course is not suitable for beginners.
-You should have several seasons of ski touring experience, have completed a level 1 avalanche course as well as the AIARE Companion Rescue course, and have strong fitness.
+• These adventures are not suitable for beginners.
+You should have several seasons of ski touring experience and strong fitness.
+For the AIARE Level 2 Avalanche Course at Mistaya Lodge, you should have also completed a level 1 avalanche course as well as the AIARE Companion Rescue course.

 • For technical backcountry ski touring gear, you will need to bring: